 - Use social media as a free community development platform

-- Use SaaS tools which are designed specifically for community building (some of which are paid)
+- Use online community software that are designed specifically for community building, some of which are paid

 Free community development platforms include social media sites such as Instagram, Facebook, and Reddit.
 Your community can be hosted within a more prominent platform's micro-community if you (and your community members) sign up for a free account.